Gentrain (GENT)

 Letter Grade (LG) or Pass/No Pass (P/NP) • Total hours: 51 hours lecture

 This course examines the history, philosophy/religion, literature and art of Europe from the fall of the Western Roman Empire in 476 through the Middle Ages and early Renaissance to the eve of the Protestant Reformation in 1520.
-Not open to students with credit in GENT 5, 6, or 7.
+Not open to students with credit in WRLD 5, 6, or 7.
 Portions of instruction may be offered online; may also be offered fully online.

 Credit transferable: Transfers to CSU & UC